 After cutting his teeth in local kitchens, LaMothe joined Foxwoods Resort Casino and found himself exposed to more eclectic cuisine than was typical in the region.
 He took advantage of the opportunity to work alongside celebrity chefs including Emeril Lagasse, Daniel Boulud, Michael Shlow, and Tom Colicchio, as well as talented local chefs, on a variety of special dinners.
 Eventually, he joined the team opening Paragon Restaurant, which went on to earn AAA’s Four Diamond Award.

-In 2008, Craveable Hospitality Group brought its David Burke Prime steakhouse to Foxwoods.
-LaMothe joined the company to hone his chops in one of New England’s busiest steakhouses while helping rake in awards from Wine Spectator.
+LaMothe joined the team at Prime in its opening year (2008) to hone his chops in one of New England’s busiest steakhouses while helping rake in awards from Wine Spectator.
 Finding additional opportunities to cook with renowned chefs such as Paul Liebrandt, Geno Bernardo, Mary Dumont, and others, LaMothe collected all the insights he could and developed a formidable culinary skillset.